k0retux/fuddly/docs/source/data_manip.rst

 Searching a graph for specific nodes can be performed in basically two ways.
 Depending on the criteria based on which you want to perform the search, you should use:

-- :meth:`framework.node.Node.iter_nodes_by_path`: iterator that walk through all the nodes that match the *graph path*---you provide as a parameter---from the node on which the method is called (or ``None`` if nothing is found).
+- :meth:`fuddly.framework.node.Node.iter_nodes_by_path`: iterator that walk through all the nodes that match the *graph path*---you provide as a parameter---from the node on which the method is called (or ``None`` if nothing is found).
 The syntax defined to represent paths is similar to the one of filesystem paths.
 Each path are represented by a python string, where node names are